cspablocortez/Arrow/pages/about.md

 Arrow is a minimal static site generator and a content management system for independent websites.

-It’s ideal for tech-savvy people who want to own their content but don’t want to dedicate too much time to maintaining a website or blog.
+It’s ideal for people who want to own their content but don’t want to dedicate too much time to maintaining a website or blog.

 Arrow assumes familiarity with the terminal, git, and markdown.